w3c/wg-effectiveness/README.md

 Task Force members should also have some one-to-one discussions with chairs to get some more insight into issues working groups have experiences and how they have dealt with these.

 __Owner:__

+### Phase 2

+### [Process] Process Changes
+Some discussion within this task force has suggested process changes.
+These decisions cannot be made by the group, but the group can work towards promoting these and aiding the wide discussion.
+These possible changes are:

+* Ensuring the process adheres to the "Shipping as a Feature" model (see [#12](/../../issues/12))
+* Tests should be required in the process
+* A testing section should be built into specs, showing testing has completed (also a process change)

+### [CSI] Common Standards Issues Document and Triage Process
+* Continued development of the [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) document.
+* Introduction of a Triage Process for when things do go wrong.

+__Owner: Natasha__

+### [Ombudsman] Ombudsman for Working Group Effectiveness with Guidelines for Escalation
+W3C currently has team contacts who can be approached with issues related to working group effectivness.
+This team should be reviewed (possibly adding some non team contacts) and promoted within the W3C.
+The team should have guidelines on what happens when issues need to be escalated.
+The task force will need to work on a flow.

+__Owner: plh (suggested)__

 ## Expectations
 Timeline is to wrap up this Task Force at the end of November.